Nkosingiphile08/sql-joins-with-chinook-db-/readme.md

 Find the total for a given invoice (will need a sum) Find all the playlists containing a given genre
-Find the biggest/smallest invoice amounts (needs group by) Find the artist with the most/least songs (needs group by)
+Find the biggest/smallest invoice amounts (needs group by) Find the artist with the most/least songs (needs group by) # sql-joins-with-chinook-db-